 Proper performance of the turbine, and of the overall facility, is dependent on the continuous supply of turbine-quality steam.
 The crystallizer/reactor clarifier process is a proven technology for producing turbine-quality steam and effectively processing the fluid.
-Commercial application employing this technology has been demonstrated in the Salton Sea KGRA.
+Commercial application employing this technology has been demonstrated in the Salton Sea KGRA with three years between fluid system overhauls.
 Design features that lead to this success are being incorporated in the design of this facility.
-These include: a proven process design that effectively polishes the steam and removes solids from the fluid (thereby mitigating scale formation on facility internals and in the injection wells); use of corrosion-resistant alloy (or functionally equivalent) materials or cladding on vessels and tanks to mitigate corrosion and scale adhesion; equipment sufficiently sized to ensure performance; and use of redundant and standby equipment to ensure continued operation of the facility.
+These include a proven process design that effectively polishes the steam and removes solids from the fluid (thereby mitigating scale formation on facility internals and in the injection wells); use of corrosion-resistant alloy materials (or functionally equivalent) or cladding on vessels and tanks to mitigate corrosion and scale adhesion; equipment sufficiently sized to ensure performance; and use of redundant and standby equipment to ensure continued operation of the facility.